Scottish Salmon Pools

 Salmon Attract Other Salmon

-The more salmon that are caught and released the more a pool will fill up with other salmon too until such times as a high water flood moves them on.
+The more salmon that are caught and released the more a pool will fill up with other salmon too until such times as the next big spate moves them on.
 What I've just mentioned has been carefully assessed through decades of observing salmon behaviour and I've seen this work on many occasions over the decades.
-There's much more to salmon behaviour than most people realise and that's why it's important to consult with only those who have spent enough time observing salmon behavioural traits through professional career based riverbank experience which should make good sense.
+There's much more to salmon behaviour than most people realise and that's why it's important to consult with only those who have spent enough time observing salmon habits through professional career based riverbank experience which should make enough sense.

 When A New Salmon Lie Appears

 Just to make the fascinating business even more intriguing the Winter floods or any flood for that matter can reshuffle the salmon lies in a pool or even eliminate the pool entirely on occasions.
 I used to love walking the river during the first low water period in early Spring to see if the big chap upstairs had made any alterations to the beat and if so I'd be studying very closely if salmon were still holding in these areas.
 You can spend years learning a specific stretch of a river then all of a sudden a percentage of it can change virtually overnight so keep an open mind regarding known salmon lie alterations as 'Old Sam' will direct you to exactly where they're preferring to hold up soon enough!